-All interns also attend twice daily flash meetings (approximately 2 hours per week) for administrative supervision, supervised by 1-4 psychologists.
-Monday through Friday mornings at 8:15am staff meet briefly for a 10-15 minute All Hands Flash Meeting to review case disposition, announcements and immediate plans for the day, including announcing treatment plans due, arranging coverage for groups and treatment teams when staff are sick, and responding to questions and needs for the day.
+All interns attend twice daily flash meetings (approximately 2 hours per week) for administrative supervision.
+Monday through Friday mornings at 8:15am staff meet briefly for a 10-15 minute All Hands Flash Meeting to review case disposition, announcements and immediate plans for the day, arranging coverage for groups and treatment teams when staff are sick, and responding to questions and needs for the day.
 The staff meet again at 4:30pm to discuss announcements, process events of the day, log activities and attendance, ensure all documentation is completed and signed, review plans for the following day, and end the day with team support and humor.